Prapthi564/Dashboard-in-a-day/Lab 7 - Embedded Power BI.md

 1. Log into [Microsoft Azure](https://portal.azure.com) portal.

-2. Search for App registrations in Search box at the top and click the App registrations link.
+2. Search for App registrations in Search box at the top and **App registrations** under Services.

    ![](Images/search-app-registration.png)